 Bones of the Knee

-- Femur—commonly called the thigh bone; it’s the largest, longest and strongest bone in the body.
-The round knobs at the end of the bone are called condyles.
+- Femur (thigh bone) – the longest bone in the body; The round knobs at the end of the bone (near the knee) are called condyles.
 Within the knee joint, the end of the femur is covered in hyaline (or articular) cartilage.

 Ligaments in the knee

-- Medial Collateral Ligament (tibial collateral ligament) – attaches the medial side of the femur to the medial side of the tibia and limits sideways motion of your knee.
+- Medial Collateral Ligament (or the tibial collateral ligament) – attaches the medial side of the femur to the medial side of the tibia and limits sideways motion of your knee.

-- Lateral Collateral Ligament (fibular collateral ligament) – attaches the lateral side of the femur to the lateral side of the fibula and limits sideways motion of your knee.
+- Lateral Collateral Ligament (or the fibular collateral ligament) – attaches the lateral side of the femur to the lateral side of the fibula and also limits sideways motion of your knee.

-- Anterior cruciate ligament – attaches the tibia and the femur in the center of your knee; it’s located deep inside the knee and in front of the posterior cruciate ligament.
+- Anterior cruciate ligament (ACL) – attaches the tibia and the femur.
+It’s located deep inside the knee and in front of the posterior cruciate ligament.
 It mainly serves to limit forward motion of the tibia relative to the femur.
 It also limits some rotation and sideways motion of the knee.
 The ACL can be torn with sudden pivoting motions of the knee.

-- Patellar ligament – attaches the kneecap to the tibia.
+- Patellar ligament (or tendon) – attaches the kneecap to the tibia.
 It is less of ligament and actually a continuation of the quadriceps tendon.

-The pair of collateral ligaments keep the knee from moving too far side-to-side.
+The pair of collateral ligaments keeps the knee from moving too far side-to-side.
 The cruciate ligaments crisscross each other in the center of the knee.
 They allow the tibia to “swing” back and forth under the femur without the tibia sliding too far forward or backward under the femur.
 Working together, the 4 ligaments are the most important in structures in controlling stability of the knee.
-There is also a patellar ligament that attaches the kneecap to the tibia and aids in stability.
-A belt of fascia called the iliotibial band runs along the outside of the leg from the hip down to the knee and helps limit the lateral movement of the knee.

 Tendons in the Knee

 There are up to 13 bursa of various sizes in and around the knee.
 These fluid filled sacs cushion the joint and reduce friction between muscles, bones, tendons and ligaments.
 There are bursa located underneath the tendons and ligaments on both the lateral and medial sides of the knee.
-The prepatellar bursa is one of the most significant bursa and is located on the front of the knee just under the skin.
+The prepatellar bursa is one of the larger bursae of the knee and is located on the front of the patella (hence pre-patellar) just under the skin.
 It protects the patella.
 Sometimes, whether due to direct trauma or even infection, it can become irritated, swollen, and painful.
 This is known as prepatellar bursitis.